microsoft/pxt-arcade/docs/courses/csintro1/sprites/coordinate-walker.md

 # Activity: Coordinate Walker

+The link to this video is broken

 [![Link to Video](/static/thumbnail_play_video.png)](https://lexvideoassets.blob.core.windows.net/finalfiles/40545A/intro%20cs:%20%20makecode%20arcade%20%28unit%201%29/03_coordinate_walker_intro_FINAL.mp4)

 In this activity, students will investigate the game screen.

 ## Concept: Identify the X, Y coordinates of the Game Screen

+The link to this video is broken as well

 [![Link to Video](/static/thumbnail_play_video.png)](https://lexvideoassets.blob.core.windows.net/finalfiles/40545A/intro%20cs:%20%20makecode%20arcade%20%28unit%201%29/coordinate-walker.mp4)